 Agile Regression Testing for Mobile Apps, Games and Web

-Testing online cloud service isn’t that much different of how you test your mobile apps.
-Basically, testing mobile app software is pretty much the same: front-end (UI) and back-end (service, OS integration, HW integration etc.) can be tested with the same elements, frameworks and tools we use here at Bitbar team.
+Testing online cloud service isn’t that much different from how you test your mobile apps.
+Basically, testing mobile app software is pretty much the same: front-end (UI) and back-end (service, OS integration, HW integration, etc.) can be tested with the same elements, frameworks and tools we use here at Bitbar team.
 Naturally, a big exception is the enormous farm of devices we host at Bitbar Testing.
 For this, we’ve built a sophisticated monitoring system that makes sure up-time for each device would be close to 100%.
 Our DevOps team will explain more about this during the year, but before that, let’s discuss a bit about our processes, our testing approach and how we’ve managed to utilize an agile process to get features delivered to you on a bi-weekly basis.

 Whenever developers change or modify their app software or logic, and we’re talking about even tiny tweaks in there, some unexpected consequences can occur.
-Testing mobile apps can be done in so many different ways but the goal eventually is the same: to ensure that a change or an addition to app/software hasn’t broken any existing functionality.
+Testing mobile apps can be done in so many different ways but the goal eventually is the same: to ensure that a change or addition to app/software hasn’t broken any existing functionality.
 That’s called agile regression testing and in these regressions, a new build or release candidate must go through a serious testing pattern.